Soumyadeep-Dey123/Corporate-Analyzer/README.md

 - [x] Creation of Admin Panel
 - [x] Addition of working features in the Admin Panel
+- [x] Creation of Landing page
+- [x] Creation of Frontend for User Interaction and Project Description
+- [ ] Inclusion of User Request Form
 - [ ] Creation of Survey Form
 - [ ] Publishing version 1.0.0
 - [ ] Working on version 1.1.0